tomazberisa/locklock-web/source/index.html.md

 # Pro accounts

 For users with production-level requirements, paid Pro accounts are available.
-Please contact <a href='mailto:support@locklock.io'>support@locklock.io</a> for more information.
+Please contact support via the chat widget on this page or <a href='mailto:support@locklock.io'>support@locklock.io</a> for more information.

 Feature | Developer | Pro
 --------- | ----------- | -----------